 The postwar constitution changed the way the Japanese were governed and also spurred social change.
 Some of the biggest changes include the role of the emperor, the role of the military and use of military power, and women's rights.

-With Hirohito's death in 1989, his son Akihito became Japan's new emperor and the Heisei era began.
-Emperor Akihito has no association with Japan's militarist past or the war that ended its ambitions of imperial expansion.
+With Hirohito’s death in 1989, his son Akihito became Japan’s new emperor and the Heisei era began.
+Emperor Akihito has no association with Japan’s imperial past or the war that ended those ambitions.
 An active and visible symbol of the state, he has made efforts to heal the longstanding wounds of the war, traveling with Empress Michiko to Indonesia, Malaysia, and Thailand in 1991, as well as visiting China in 1992.

-The capacity of the imperial family to unify the Japanese people returned in 2017 when the eighty-three-year-old Akihito announced his desire to step down and allow his son to take over his duties.
-Supported by the Japanese people, the Diet passed a new law in 2018 to allow what will be the first abdication of a Japanese emperor in the modern era.
-Japan will have a new emperor in 2019.
+The capacity of the imperial family to adapt was yet again demonstrated when eighty-three- year-old Akihito announced his desire to step down and allow his son to take over his duties.
+Supported by the Japanese people, the Diet passed a law in 2018 to allow the first abdication of a Japanese emperor in the modern era.
+Emperor Naruhito took the throne the following year, and the Reiwa era began.

-Interpreting Article 9 created hurdles for Japan's postwar leaders.
+Interpreting Article 9 created hurdles for Japan’s postwar leaders.
 Diet debates over defense policy were contentious, with legislators often disagreeing on how to interpret Article 9.
-The constitution implied limits on the use of force, a challenge that to this day shapes decision-making on when and how the SDF can use its weapons.
+The constitution implied limits on using force, a challenge that to this day shapes decision-making on when and how the SDF can use its weapons.

-The Vietnam War heightened Japanese sensitivities to its alliance with the United States.
-The U.S. occupation of the Bonin and Ryukyu Islands (which include Okinawa) continued, twenty-seven years after the San Francisco Peace Treaty had restored Japanese sovereignty.
-Reversion activists in Okinawa argued that the democratic rights provided by the postwar constitution had been withheld in the U.S.-occupied Ryukyus.
-Prime Minister Eisaku Sato met with President Richard M. Nixon, and they agreed that reversion would occur on May 15, 1972.
-U.S. bases remained, however, and Okinawan landowners maintained that the continued use of their land by U.S. forces ran counter to the Supreme Court's Sunagawa decision.
+The Sunagawa ruling influenced citizens’ challenge of land use for military purposes in Okinawa.
+On May 15, 1972, Prime Minister Eisaku Sato and President Richard M. Nixon agreed to revert Okinawa to Japan.
+U.S. bases remained, however, and Okinawan landowners maintained that the continued use of their land by U.S. forces ran counter to the Supreme Court’s Sunagawa decision.
 Today, anti-base protesters in Okinawa continue to accuse Tokyo of discrimination, claiming that their rights are still not fully protected.

-As the SDF increased its cooperation with other militaries, the tension between the government's interpretation of Article 9 and the operational demands of the SDF's new missions became increasingly clear.
-Moreover, the growing military power of Japan's neighbors, including their nuclear arsenals, tested the idea that the SDF alone could protect Japan.
+As the military power of Japan’s neighbors, China and North Korea, grew, the SDF increased its cooperation with other militaries.
+Tension between the government’s interpretation of Article 9 and the operational demands of the SDF’s new missions became increasingly clear.

 In 2014 the Abe cabinet reinterpreted the constitution as allowing for "collective self-defense," described as the use of force on others' behalf if Japan's security was threatened.
 The following year, the government presented legislation to the Diet that specified how this reinterpretation would be implemented, which drew both citizen protest and parliamentary opposition.
 The legislation passed the upper house by a vote of 148 to 90 on September 19.

 Women gained the right to vote in 1945.
-Article 24 in Japan's new constitution then gave women economic independence and the right to make their own choices.
+Article 24 in Japan’s 1947 constitution then gave women economic independence and the right to make their own choices.